 University of Hartford: Free housing for all four years (valued at $20,000)

 Central Connecticut State University: Additional financial aid amount TBD

 Remember you can use our scholarship at any not-for-profit accredited undergraduate college or university in the country, you are not limited to this list.Here is a full list of colleges that Promise Scholars attend.
 You are not limited to this list.

 Where can I find other scholarships and grants to supplement my Promise award?

 Hartford Promise is fully funded by private support.
-Families, individuals, corporations, and foundations from Greater Hartford, CT, and beyond have donated $9 million to date which covers the scholarship for all current Promise Scholars and the high school class of 2022.
+Families, individuals, corporations, and foundations from Greater Hartford, CT, and beyond have donated $13 million to date and through high school class of 2025.
 We are currentlyraising funds to provide the scholarship for every qualifying Hartford student in high school today.